 I have studied the connections between western contemporary art and Japanese art.
 Both provide pleasure for our eyes but there are differences in context.
 That is because of the differences of philosophy and the attitude toward nature that was cultivated long ago.

 I am studying how contemporary art can be used by people in the present day in their style of life.
-Especially, how to present the art in the conventional Japanese house.
-I focus on the garden to appreciate the traditional Japanese way to present art.
+Especially, how to present the art in the conventional Asian house.
+I focus on the garden to appreciate the traditional Asian way to present art.
 On the other hand, a gallery space with white walls, imported from western countries, is a very useful way to present art.
-My aim is to mix contemporary art with Japanese traditional aesthetics to lead people to engage with nature in a new way.
+My aim is to mix contemporary art with Asian traditional aesthetics to lead people to engage with nature in a new way.

 ドメスティックな場所と生活にまつわる行為、および、それに付随するかたちについて、とくにイメージが関与する部分を注意深く観察し制作の題材としています。生活空間における無意識な領域を意識下に再構成することや、イメージが巡ることにより作用する「かたち」と「しつらい」の関係を考察し、そこで得られることをベースにし、創作活動を続けています。